CDORJ/JSOC-PRACTICE-2.20.21/README_Template.md

 ## Submission format

-* [ ] Submit via Codegrade by commiting and pushing any new changes.
+* [ ] Submit via Codegrade by committing and pushing any new changes.
 * [ ] Submit a pull-request to merge <firstName-lastName> branch into main. **Please don't merge your own pull request and make sure you are on your own repo**
 * [ ] Check codegrade for automated feedback.
 * [ ] Check codegrade on Monday following the Sprint Challenge for reviewer feedback.
 For more information on how to access and read your feedback, check [here](https://www.notion.so/lambdaschool/How-to-View-Feedback-in-CodeGrade-c5147cee220c4044a25de28bcb6bb54a)
-* [ ] Any changes pushed to your <firstName-lastName> branch will resubmited to codegrade if pushed before the sprint challenge deadline.
+* [ ] Any changes pushed to your <firstName-lastName> branch will resubmit to codegrade if pushed before the sprint challenge deadline.
 Changes after the deadline will not be reviewed.

 ## Interview Questions